bonfireprocessor/bonfireprocessor.github-io/archive/privacy_org.md

 * The personal data must be erased for compliance with a legal obligation in Union or Member State law to which the controller is subject.
 * The personal data have been collected in relation to the offer of information society services referred to in Article 8(1) of the GDPR.

-If one of the aforementioned reasons applies, and a visitor wishes to request the erasure of personal data stored by {{ site.title }}, he or she may, at any time, contact any employee of the controller.
+If one of the aforementioned reasons applies, and a visitor wishes to request the erasure of personal data stored by the Bonfire processor project, he or she may, at any time, contact any employee of the controller.
 An employee of Bonfire processor project shall promptly ensure that the erasure request is complied with immediately.
 Where the controller has made personal data public and is obliged pursuant to Article 17(1) to erase the personal data, the controller, taking account of available technology and the cost of implementation, shall take reasonable steps, including technical measures, to inform other controllers processing the personal data that the visitor has requested erasure by such controllers of any links to, or copy or replication of, those personal data, as far as processing is not required.
-An employees of {{ site.title }} will arrange the necessary measures in individual cases.
+An employees of the Bonfire processor project will arrange the necessary measures in individual cases.

 #### e) Right of restriction of processing
 Each visitor shall have the right granted by the European legislator to obtain from the controller restriction of processing where one of the following applies: